kermitt2/entity-fishing/Readme.md

 ![entity-fishing](doc/images/scores.png)

-Evaluations above correspond to the "overall unnormalized accuracy" scenario in [BLINK](https://github.com/facebookresearch/BLINK#benchmarking-blink). entity-fishing performs at 0.765 F-score, as compared to 0.8027 for BLINK, a fine-tuned BERT architectures. *entity-fishing* surpasses BLINK for the dataset AQUAINT, 0.891 vs. 0.8588, and MSNBC, 0.867 vs. 0.8509, despite being considerably faster and lighter than BLINK (see below).
+Evaluations above correspond to the "overall unnormalized accuracy" scenario in [BLINK](https://github.com/facebookresearch/BLINK#benchmarking-blink) and are limited to Named Entities. entity-fishing performs at 0.765 F-score, as compared to 0.8027 for BLINK, a fine-tuned BERT architectures. *entity-fishing* surpasses BLINK for the dataset AQUAINT, 0.891 vs. 0.8588, and MSNBC, 0.867 vs. 0.8509, despite being considerably faster and lighter than BLINK (see below).

 See the [evaluation documentation](https://nerd.readthedocs.io/en/latest/evaluation.html) and [Presentation of entity-fishing at WikiDataCon 2017](https://grobid.s3.amazonaws.com/presentations/29-10-2017.pdf) for more details.

-*entity-fishing* has been designed to be particularly fast for a full scale Wikidata-based entity disambiguation tool.
+*entity-fishing* has been designed to be particularly fast for a full scale Wikidata-based entity disambiguation tool (in particular not limited to Named Entities).
 On a single server, depending on the concurrency, it is possible to process from 1.000-1.500 tokens per seconds with concurrency 1 to 5.000 tokens per second for instance with 6 concurrent requests in English (and up to 2 times faster for other languages).

 # Some use cases

 Some example of *entity-fishing* usages:

+* A spaCy wrapper for entity-fishing is available since 2022, see [here](https://spacy.io/universe/project/spacyfishing) and project [repo](https://github.com/Lucaterre/spacyfishing), thanks to Lucas Terriel.
+Note that the wrapper is however limited to Named Entities recognized by NER spaCy models, while *entity-fishing* has been designed to cover wikidata entities based on all Wikipedia entries, anchors and redirections.

 * Tanti Kristanti from [Inria Paris](https://www.inria.fr) used off the shelf version of *entity-fishing* in the [CLEF HIPE 2020 competition shared task](http://ceur-ws.org/Vol-2696/paper_266.pdf), ranking first at the Entity Linking task for English and second best for French, in F1-score.